ConsultingMD/blog/source/_posts/2016-12-01-jq-the-cool-tool-for-school.markdown

 Have you ever had to diff a large piece of JSON with another JSON only to find out that the keys are in a different order?
 Your tooling tells you that all of the things are not like the others which ends up not being useful at all.

-My generated CloudFormation template keys were in a completely different order than GetTemplate from the current stack and I needed a way tell what the delta between the two was.
+My generated CloudFormation template keys were in a completely different order than GetTemplate from the current stack, and I needed a way tell what the delta between the two was.
 The `-S` or `--sort-keys` option will sort the keys of your hash all the way down so that two sorted equivalent hashes will be identical.
 Knowing that, I was able to create two sorted files and diff them from there.

 `cat actual.json | jq -S . > asorted.json`